Impact of Elections on the Indian Economic Market: History So Far

 The election victory of the National Democratic Alliance (NDA) in 1999, led by Atal Bihari Vajpayee, brought a sense of stability to the market.

-The government's focus on fiscal discipline and economic stability further restored investor confidence, leading to a positive trend in the stock market and increased foreign direct investment inflows.
+The government's focus on fiscal discipline and economic stability further restored investor confidence, leading to a positive trend in the stock market and increased foreign direct investment (FDI) inflows.

 • The Year 2009 – Congress Continues for a Second Term